-Students are generally required to enroll in a full year of mathematics, language arts, science, social studies and physical educations courses in grades 7 and 8.
+Students are generally required to enroll in a full year of mathematics, language arts, science, social studies and at least one semester of physical educations (per F.S.
+1003.455) courses in grades 7 and 8.
 (Please see the section entitled "Physical Education" to obtain more information on the P.E. waiver.)
 The core courses mentioned above are offered at various levels with the school making recommendations on the placement of the student.
 Unless students receive the P.E. waiver, they will have P.E. and an elective during the school day.
-Students may choose from a Career and Technical Education course and/or a Visual and Performing Arts course for their elective.
+Students may choose from a Career and Technical Education course and/or a Vvisual and Pperforming Aarts course for their elective.

-Social Studies at the Junior High level includes a Civics course which has an EOC attached to the course counting for 30% of the students' final grade.
+Social Setudies at the Jjunior Hhigh level includes a Ceivics course which has an EOC attached to the course counting for 30% of the students' final grade.
 In addition, the student must pass the course in order to eventually be promoted to the 9th grade.
-The U.S. History course will include Florida History, the Declaration of Independence content and its' relationship to our government, the Federalist papers, and the U.S. Constitution.

-Junior High students taking Algebra and Geometry will have an End of Course Exam (EOC) in addition to the 7th grade Civics EOC.
+The U.S. History course will include Florida History, the Declaration of Independence content and its2 relationship to our government, the Federalist ppapers, and the U.S. Constitution.
+Junior Hhigh students taking Aalgebra and Geometry will have an End of Course Exam (EOC) in addition to the 7th grade Civics EOC.
 Courses requiring an EOC exam will have state mandated rules attached.
-Algebra I, Geometry and Civics EOC results account for 30% of the students' overall grade.
-Students in Junior High must pass the course with a "60" or above in order to receive the credit and be promoted.
+Algebra I, Geometry and Civics EOC exam results account for 30% of the students' overall grade.
+Students in Jjunior Hhigh must pass the course with a "60" or above in order to receive the credit and be promoted.
 Students will have several opportunities to take the exam in order to receive the passing score.

 Students in 7th and 8th grade may enroll in high school credit earning courses approved by the District.
 This enables the student to earn high school credits as well as meeting the junior high school promotional requirements.
-Clay Virtual Academy offers accelerated courses for qualified students that may allow Junior High students to accelerate into High School math, science, computers and business skills and/or foreign language credits.
+Clay Virtual Academy offers accelerated courses for qualified students that may allow Junior Hhigh students to accelerate into Hhigh Sschool math, science, computers and business skills and/or foreign language credits.
 Common courses approved by the District for high school credit are: Algebra 1, Geometry, Spanish, Digital Information Technology (The focus of this course is to teach students the "Microsoft Office Suite" software which will prove to be valuable to students whether or not they choose to take business classes in the future.
 Students must score a "Level 3" or higher on the 7th grade "Reading FSA" and possess proficient keyboarding skills to be eligible.) and Agricultural Foundations.
-Digital Information Technology will count towards the Fine Arts/Practical Arts graduation requirements and is a full-year course.
+Please see the Master Schedule Guidelines for prerequisites for the CTE high school credit earning courses taught at the junior high school.
+Digital Information Technology will count towards the Ffine Aarts / Ppractical Aarts graduation requirements and is a full-year course.
 These courses will be offered based on demand and teacher availability.
 Students and parents should check with their assigned school about other credit earning courses.

-COURSE SUBSTITIONS
+COURSE SUBSTITUTIONS